Feb

 The Pathophysiologic Cascade of Cold Agglutinin Disease.
 Cold agglutinin disease unfolds as a sequence rather than a single mechanism.
 A clonal B-cell process produces a temperature-sensitive IgM antibody, which binds red blood cells in the cold, activates complement through a hit-and-run process, and leads to injury via both extravascular hemolysis and microvascular dysfunction.
 The figure emphasizes causal order rather than timing or severity, and does not depict variability in thermal amplitude, disease tempo, or patient-specific modifiers.

-Cold agglutinin disease (CAD) is best understood as a sequence rather than a single mechanism.
+Cold agglutinin disease (CAD) is a pathophysiologic cascade: each downstream event can only be understood in light of what precedes it.
 A clonal B-cell process gives rise to a temperature-sensitive antibody, which binds red blood cells in the cold, activates complement, and drives injury through hemolysis and vascular dysfunction.
 Following this cascade in order is essential, because downstream manifestations cannot be interpreted without understanding what precedes them.1

 The clonal B-cell disorder: the upstream driver